edorosen/test-ds/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-When it's done, you must to install `static server` - npm install -g serve.
+When it's done, you must to install `static server` - `npm install -g serve`.
-Then, for start it on local server, use command - serve -s build.
+Then, for start it on local server, use command - `serve -s build`.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.